Deploy to the Decentralized Web with IPFS

 00:25:56 - Anthony Campolo

 Yeah.
 So now this is us actually connecting to the network.
-And yeah, I'm not sure if IPFS Desktop does this automatically, but this is a good thing to do regardless.
-And you see all these, we have IP4, IP6, TCP, UDP.
-You see all that stuff?
-This is where we're actually connecting to the Internet now.
-And our kind of IPFS node now is going to be able to take the content that we're creating, we're putting on our own node, and expose that to the overall network.
+I'm not sure if IPFS Desktop does this automatically, but this is a good thing to do regardless.
+You see all these IP4, IP6, TCP, UDP entries?
+This is where we're actually connecting to the internet now.
+Our IPFS node is now going to be able to take the content we're creating on our own node and expose that to the overall network.
 So hopefully things will work and people can actually view these websites.
 We'll see if that actually happens or not.
 But let's go back to our other terminal now, right?
-Yeah.
-And then could you just grab that thing I dropped in the chat and run that command?
+And could you just grab that thing I dropped in the chat and run that command?
 Because usually it pops up the first time you initialize.

 00:26:44 - Ben Myers